 Clayton Lansford, President of YCT

-I was asked to write this column following the Young Conservatives of Texas hosting Riley Gaines on campus, alongside opinion pieces in the Trinitonian discussing her visit, the content of which I am unsure of.
+I was asked to write this column following the Young Conservatives of Texas (YCT) hosting Riley Gaines on campus, alongside opinion pieces in the Trinitonian discussing her visit.
+Though I don’t know the content of these pieces, knowing Trinity, I know they’re probably not too positive.
 I could use my 300 words to argue for Gaines’s ideas, but that would just be a waste.
 Instead, it’s more effective to address why, regardless of whether you agree with Gaines, allowing her to speak is important.

 America was founded on the principles of freedom and diversity of thought.
 The freedom of speech, a cornerstone of these values, builds resilience in Americans.
 It teaches us that we can be right or wrong on any topic, but it’s always valuable to hear a range of viewpoints because there is always more to learn.
 Trying to prevent an idea from being shared is both cowardly and fragile — it suggests a fear that one’s own beliefs may be wrong.